Travelling solo in Shanghai was one of the most stressful experiences of my life.

 As George Bush once said: “fool me once, shame on… shame on you.
 Fool me [pause] You can’t get fooled again”

 I do wish that I had travelled through China with an open mind and given it more of a chance — I wish that I hadn’t been naive enough to be scammed, and I most definitely wish that I hadn’t reacted in the way that I did.
-It was stupid, dangerous and I regret it deeply.
+It was stupid, dangerous and I regret it.

 One of the great things about travel is how much it changes you and, in my opinion, makes you a better person.
-I feel like I wasted an opportunity to explore a fascinating country because I was too busy freaking out about how everything was different and how it wasn’t like home.
+I feel as though I wasted an opportunity to explore a fascinating country because I was too busy freaking out about how everything was different and how it wasn’t like home.
 I’d love to return to China in the future with a completely different attitude and experience it with different eyes.

 Hopefully, I’ll be able to avoid being scammed next time :-)